Sharktopus vs. Whalewolf: Reviews

 Felix Vasquez Jr. of Cinema Crazed would not call the film "a masterpiece, but it's guilty fun".
 Dylan Grable of Medium.com stated that the film had comedic value, being "so crazy that it culminates in a stupor of stupidity and entertainment".

 Home media

-No U.S. DVDs of this film were made, but Regions 2 and 4 DVDs were made and are available online.
+No American DVDs of this film were made, but Regions 2 and 4 DVDs were made and are available online.